viklauverk/EventBTool/README.md

 If you start the console with a Rodin workspace as an argument:
 `evbt console workspace/Library` then you can also print parts of the model with the command:
-`show part "Library/events/whoBorrowsBook/guards"` or an invariant:
+`eb.show.part "Library/events/whoBorrowsBook/guards"` or an invariant:
-`show part "Library/invariants/inv3"`
+`eb.show.part "Library/invariants/inv3"`

 ## docmod - execute console commands within a tex document.